Pulgasari/poo/docs/operators.md

 ### `|*` – Reduce Operator

-Reduces / folds a collection into a single aggregated value.
+Reduces/folds a collection into a single aggregated value.

 ```poo
 val nums = [1, 2, 3, 4];